JeremyTCD/Blog/src/content/contact.md

 mimo_disableComments: true
 ---

+If you have any questions, suggestions, or feedback, I'd love to hear from you.
 I can be reached at jeremytanchongdao@gmail.com.
-Kindly note that at present, I am not looking for employment or to participate in any projects besides my own.